bruvellu/terebratalia-wnts/2-text/wnt.md

 ](figures/Fig1.jpg){#fig:wnt-tree width=15cm}

 ![Expression of Wnt signaling components during *Terebratalia transversa* development.
-The heatmap represents the log-normalized transcript counts for ligands, receptors, and antagonists calculated from stage-specific RNA-seq data.
+The heatmap represents the log-normalized transcript counts for ligands, receptors, and antagonists calculated from stage-specific RNA-Seq data.
 Each cell shows the average value between two replicates.
 Asterisks in *wnt4* and *wntA* denote samples where the expression levels were overestimated due to the expression of an antisense gene present in the same transcript (see Methods for details).
 The black outline marks the late gastrula stage (51h), when all Wnt genes are expressed.